maurorappa/ReverseProxy/README.md

 * Block undesired file extensions

-My blog does not contains a single page written in PHP, but all web worms scans for wordpress resources which happens to be php pages.
+My blog does not contains a single page written in PHP, but all web worms scan for Wordpress resources which happens to be php pages.
 With some clever filtering, this proxy block those requests and redirect somewhere else, this is to avoid to clutter the access log and make the backend waste resources.

 * Rate limiting